shwina/shwina.github.io/_posts/2020-11-16-get-it-right.md

 0
 ```

-Oh no!
-The `x` has somehow lost the ability to update itself.
+Oh no! `x` has somehow lost the ability to update itself.
 To understand why,
 it's first important to understand what happens when the following line is executed: